Alberthua-Perl/jenkins-pipeline-demo/README.md

-# Jenkins-pipeline
+## Jenkins Pipeline Demo

-Demo for Jenkins pipeline.
+- Demo for Jenkins pipeline on Linux, container, Kubernetes or OpenShift.